PacificCommunity/ofp-sam-yft-review/notes/questions.md

 **B5.2** Which diagnostics would be useful but are not provided in the
          assessment report?

+**B5.3** How should model convergence be addressed in the assessment report,
+         criteria such as jittering of initial parameter values, parameters on bounds, final gradients, positive definite Hessian, parameter correlations, etc.

-**B5.3** Is there consistency between input and output variances for the CPUE,
+**B5.4** Is there consistency between input and output variances for the CPUE,
          length compositions, and tag recaptures?

 ---

+**D1.1** The 2020 assessment estimates a more optimistic stock status than the
+         2017 assessment.
+Is this because of a larger numerator (SB), smaller denominator (SBF=0), or both?

 **E1.1** Data: Total length comps over time (bubble plot or 3d histograms)